SamuelSwartzberg/flashcardifying_text_temp/inf.md

 <img src="sm_paste-7a55c6f447e4be8da11b84f2d660fe36fa529dc8.jpg">
 Objects in UML object diagrams at least contain a top field with the object name, the class name or both, often they also contain a field below that for instance varaibles

+## automation

+git supports hooks in the form of git hooks. husky allows easy interfacing with git hooks

+### misc

+The Amazon Mechanical Turk is a service that allows crowdsourcing menial tasks.
+The Amazon Mechanical Turk pays way below the minimum wage.
+The Amazon Mechanical Turk is sometimes used for study subjects.

 ## toolchains